nodejs/node/doc/contributing/commit-queue.md

 1. Collaborators will add `commit-queue` label to pull requests ready to land
 2. Every five minutes the queue will do the following for each pull request with the label:
-   1. Check if the PR also has a `request-ci` label (if it has, skip this PR since it's pending a CI run)
+   1. Check if the PR also has a `request-ci` or `resume-ci` label (if it has, skip this PR since it's pending a CI run)
    2. Check if the last Jenkins CI is finished running (if it is not, skip this PR)